LI7XI/AudioAnalyzerDocs/docs/usage-examples/loudness.md

 ## Loudness levels for different channels

 So far we used the `Auto` channel to get loudness levels, which is more like average between audio channels.<br/>
-But how about getting Loudness levels for each channel separately? lets do that!
+But how about getting Loudness levels for each channel separately? let's do that!

 The setup won't change that much, there are few things to change: